 it comes as no surprise that all businesses irrespective of their products and services want to join the mobile bandwagon.
 However, the big question remains- mobile app or mobile website?

-Before we delve deeper into the discussion about the merits of mobile apps over mobile set, it is important that we mean both of them.
+Before we delve deeper into the discussion about the merits of mobile apps over a mobile set, it is important that we mean both of them.
 When we talk of mobile apps, we consider the native ones as well as the Hybrid mobile apps that are quite close to their counterparts.
 These are apps that can be installed on the mobile device and access the native functions of the device.
-Mobile website, on the other hand, is a responsive or mobile-friendly version of a website that is optimized for viewing on a mobile device.
+A mobile website, on the other hand, is a responsive or mobile-friendly version of a website that is optimized for viewing on a mobile device.

 Access To Native Features

 This is one of the most important features that mobile apps have in them and mobile websites lack.
 For a complete and immersive experience, it is imperative that the apps access the native device features like camera, gyroscope, GPS and others.
-A mobile website for taxi service without GPS access will be not be as usable as a taxi app that can know the users’ exact location.
+A mobile website for taxi service without GPS access will not be as usable as a taxi app that can know the users’ exact location.

 Apps are installed on a mobile device and hence, they can interact with the users.
-Push notification is one such mode of interaction using which an app can notify the users about new offers, sales, introduction of a new service and so on.
-Personalized message can also be sent to the users based on their app usage information.
+Push notification is one such mode of interaction using which an app can notify the users about new offers, sales, the introduction of a new service and so on.
+A personalized message can also be sent to the users based on their app usage information.
 It is not possible with the mobile website, at least for now.

 The design layout of the mobile website is similar for all the mobile devices and this may cause issues on some of the devices and browsers.
 The issues may include performance drop and poor usability.
 Also, there is no exclusivity in the design as it is common for all mobile operating systems.

-One of the biggest advantage of mobile apps is offline access.
+One of the biggest advantages of mobile apps is offline access.
 The app is available locally and can store a lot of cached information that can be displayed when offline.
-This feature comes in handy in case of news and magazine apps where the apps store the news and make it available to the readers when it is not connected to the internet.
+This feature comes in handy in the case of news and magazine apps where the apps store the news and make it available to the readers when it is not connected to the internet.